New air chief to take command on March 19

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan Day Parade will see new Chief of the Air Staff (CAS) leading the flypast on March 23 as the incumbent will retire on March 18 on completion of three-year tenure.
+ISLAMABAD: The Pakistan Day Parade will see new Chief of Air Staff (CAS) leading the fly past on March 23 as the incumbent will retire on March 18 on completion of three years tenure.

-Air Chief Marshal Mujahid Anwar Khan will hand over the command of the Pakistan Air Force (PAF) to his successor at a change of command ceremony to be held at the Air Headquarters here on March 19.